juniorconquista/archetype-react/README.md

   feat: description
   ```

-  To standardize our commits we use [Conventional Commits](https://www.conventionalcommits.org/) a specification for adding human and machine readable meaning to commit messages
+  To standardize our commits we use [Conventional Commits](https://www.conventionalcommits.org/) a specification for adding human and machine readable meaning to commit messages.

 - **Linter**